portworx/px-docs/index.md

 * TOC
 {:toc}

-Portworx is a software defined persistent storage solution designed and purpose built for containers.
-Portworx is a clustered block storage solution that provides a Cloud-Native layer from which containerized stateful applications programmatically consume storage services directly through schedulers such as Kubernetes, Mesos and Swarm.
+Portworx is a software defined persistent storage solution designed and purpose built for applications deployed as containers, via modern scheduling software such as Kubernetes, Marathon and Swarm.

+Portworx is a clustered block storage solution that provides a Cloud-Native layer from which containerized stateful applications programmatically consume storage services directly through the scheduler.

 Portworx storage is delivered as a container that gets installed on your servers that run stateful applications.

 Portworx technology: